What is Azure Application Gateway?

 The deployment setup and architecture of applications to accomplish such tasks was primarily developed using classic Active Server Pages (ASP).
 One of the biggest drawbacks of classic ASP was that it was hosted on a single instance Windows 2003 32-bit OS server and was not PCI compliant.
 This legacy system used a standard Microsoft SQL server 2005 database for storage and had no documentation pertaining to the DLLs.
 Apart from this, some of the other capabilities the system lacked were the inability to scale on-demand and control system downtime.
 As the system had not been upgraded for over 15 years, it lacked the ability to support the latest security and high-capacity infrastructure standards.

 Considering all the above-mentioned drawbacks of the legacy system, clients aimed at shifting to Azure Application Gateway via the IaaS platform.
 The main notion behind this shift was to provide an advanced and secure payment platform having all the latest security features.
 What further strengthened the decision to switch to Azure was to reduce maintenance requirements and costs, increase performance, and achieve zero downtime and data loss.

 Transitioning from legacy systems to IaaS migration via Azure was a win-win situation for enterprises and their customers.
 In some cases, unencrypted communication to servers is not acceptable because of security standards, compliance, etc. In those scenarios, AFW is helpful for end-to-end TLS/SSL encryption.

 In order to further comprehend what makes Azure Payment Gateway an excellent service for enterprises and their customers, let us discuss some of its features in detail.

-To gain an in-depth understanding of Azure, please check out this YouTube video:
+To gain an in-depth understanding of Azure, please check out this video on Azure full course: